 Nevin’s background brings together expertise in both hospitality and finance; a balance well suited to the goals of Belcampo.
 After earning his degree in economics from the University of Pennsylvania, Nevin spent six years at the Oakland Marriott handling payroll and other accounting tasks for two hotel properties, as well as a convention center.
 Nevin currently manages the accounting responsibilities for all Belcampo entities.

 Rachel’s experience in the food industry spans more than 10 years.
-As an entrepreneur, Rachel founded and operated the Iris Café in Brooklyn, NY, a critically acclaimed restaurant and gourmet shop.
+As an entrepreneur, Rachel opened and operated the Iris Café in Brooklyn, NY, a critically acclaimed restaurant and gourmet shop.
 Prior to that, she was the event planner for Edible Brooklyn and Edible Manhattan magazines and started her own brand of grass-fed beef jerky.
 At Belcampo, Rachel uses her experience to assist CEO Anya Fernald in setting up company systems that help facilitate smooth communication between teams.

 Nate has driven operations in mid-scale food businesses with gross revenues up to $40MM for the past 15 years.
 He served as Vice President of his family’s organic and natural ingredient company, Beta Pure Foods, and then went on to work for SunOpta, where he was the director of social and environmental responsibility, as well as director of global sustainability.
 Nate helped to start the organic industry’s first sustainability association, and he currently supervises Belcampo’s internal operations in addition to overseeing quality standards and best practices at all levels of the business.